‘Pure mathematics is, in its way, the poetry of logical ideas.’

 The areas of SAFE maths are applied, where possible, through cross-curricular work, with a strong emphasis on practical activities.
 Children’s fluency in maths is studied weekly in lessons, through TTR and homework.
 Big maths challenges and big maths online include challenges are fast and fun and children access this frequently.

 The delivery of the objectives from the Big/ Little Big maths Scheme are taught using a mastery approach.

 The key principles of the mastery approach to maths are:

 • The use of physical resources to encourage a secure understanding of concepts.

 • Giving children the opportunity to apply their skills in a variety of ways to develop fluency.

 • All children working on the same concept: children are challenged to deepen their understanding of the concept rather than moving on to something new.

-For more information on Mastery Maths, please read the parent guide below:
+For more information on Mastery Maths, please view the visual representations document below and read the parent guide: